cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 Invoke-WebRequest -Uri $url -OutFile $output Start-Process Powershell.exe -Argumentlist "-file C:\Lab03\Lab03.ps1"
   ```
 > **Note:** This will take approximetaly 6-8 minutes.
-When finished it will open Hyper-V Console.
+When finished Hyper-V Console will appear.

 6. In the Virtual Machine Connection window to **2012-R2**, on
     the **License terms** page, select **Accept**.